GIST-CSBL/G2D-Diff/README.md

 Generation with the trained condition encoder and diffusion model.

-It will take about 15 minutes, but the time may vary depending on the environment.
+It will take about 15 minutes for a single genotype input (ex. a cell line), but the time may vary depending on the environment.

 Check the comments in the notebook for further information about the source code.